-The best hotel card with free nights is the IHG® Rewards Club Premier Credit Card because it offers a free night each account anniversary and gives a 4th night free every time you redeem your points to book a stay of 4 or more nights.
+The best hotel card with free nights is the IHG® Rewards Premier Credit Card because it offers a free night each account anniversary and gives a 4th night free every time you redeem your points to book a stay of 3 or more nights.
 Free nights are valid for any IHG booking with a redemption value of 40,000 points or less.
-The IHG Premier also offers 150,000 points for spending $3,000 within 3 months of account opening.
-The annual fee is $0 intro 1st yr, $89 after, but its perks more than cover this cost as long as you are able to take advantage of them.
+The IHG Premier also offers 140,000 points for spending $3,000 in the first 3 months of account opening.
+The annual fee is $99, but its perks more than cover this cost as long as you are able to take advantage of them.

-The IHG Premier is not the only card that offers free nights though.
+The IHG Premier is not the only card that offers free nights, though.
+The cards below also offer free nights upon account approval, after account anniversaries, or after you spend a certain amount.

-On top of these free nights, these cards will also earn you points on your purchases, so to maximize your hotel credit card’s free nights, you should book your stays with the hotel chain affiliated with your card.
-If you don’t plan to always stay at the same chain, consider a general travel rewards card such as The Platinum Card® from American Express or the Capital One VentureOne Rewards Credit Card.
+If you don’t plan to always stay at the same hotel chain, consider a general travel rewards card such as The Platinum Card® from American Express or the Hotels.com® Rewards Visa® Credit Card instead.

-The American Express Platinum card offers 5 points / $1 spent on prepaid hotel reservations and airfare (on up to $500,000 per year) booked through AmexTravel.com.
-In addition, you also get complimentary Gold status in Hilton’s and Marriott Bonvoy’s membership programs which will give you room upgrades and opportunities to accelerate your earning of free nights, once enrolled.
+The American Express Platinum card offers 5 points / $1 spent on prepaid hotel reservations and airfare booked through AmexTravel.com (up to $500,000 spent per year).
+In addition, you get complimentary Gold status in the Hilton and Marriott Bonvoy membership programs, which will give you room upgrades and opportunities to accelerate your earning of free nights, once enrolled.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.